Thoughtful Living: putting proper plaster (and mortar) in the limelight

 Lime has been in use for around 9,000 years.
 But what exactly is it and why is it important?
 We take a closer look

 Between 1983 and 1985, archaeologists digging the ʿAin Ghazal site, near Amman in Jordan, discovered 15 statues.
-They were remarkable for many reasons – not just because they were made between 6250 and 7500 BCE, neither that they were some of the earliest large-scale representations of the human body ever found.
+They were remarkable for many reasons.
+It wasn’t just because they were ancient, made at some point between 6,250 and 7,500 BCE, nor was it because that they were some of the earliest large-scale representations of the human body ever found.
 The figures also revealed something new: that the Neolithic people of Mesopotamia knew how to make lime plaster – and that this development altered the course of human civilisation.
-As plasterer Patrick Webb puts it in an article for Traditional Building magazine: “Mankind’s ability to leave the metaphorical cave, raise a shelter of stones or reeds and coat that shelter with an earthen plaster enabled him to create the cave wherever he desired.”
+As plasterer Patrick Webb has put it: “Mankind’s ability to leave the metaphorical cave, raise a shelter of stones or reeds and coat that shelter with an earthen plaster enabled him to create the cave wherever he desired.”

-But then, in the 1820s, the face of construction would change dramatically once again for the first time since 6250 BCE, when Joseph Aspdin developed Portland cement, the clay-heavy binder that when mixed with sand or aggregate becomes concrete.
-By the 1930s it had virtually taken over as the modern building material.
-Today, it’s consumed across the world at 150 tonnes per second and its production is responsible for between five and eight per cent of global CO2 emissions.
+In the 1820s, the face of construction would change dramatically once again, when bricklayer Joseph Aspdin developed Portland cement, the clay-heavy binder that, when mixed with sand or aggregate, becomes concrete.
+By the 1930s this had virtually taken over as the building material of the modern world.
+Today, it’s consumed at 150 tonnes per second and its production is responsible for between five and eight per cent of global CO2 emissions.
 To put this number into perspective, the aviation industry emits four per cent.
-In contrast, lime mortar and render – which absorb CO2 and convert it into calcium carbonate – is considered carbon neutral.
+In contrast, lime mortar and render – which absorb carbon dioxide and convert it into calcium carbonate – are considered carbon neutral.

 What is lime?